Skip to content

 Small Towns Worth Visiting in the Black Hills

 Deadwood, Sturgis, Keystone, and Custer are just a few of the fun small towns located in and around the Black Hills.
-While they are all unique in their own ways, they still feature museums, restaurants, hotels, as well as fun and activities for kids and adults alike.
+Each town has its unique charm, featuring museums, restaurants, hotels, and activities for kids and adults alike.

 If you are in or near the town of Custer, stop by Dakota Broasted for an excellent broasted chicken meal.
-We stopped for lunch on our way to Wind Cave NP and highly recommend it!
+We stopped for lunch and had a family picnic on our way to Wind Cave NP and highly recommend it!

 Deadwood Historic Preservation covered wagon in the Black Hills of South Dakota, SD